Check out our Staff Recommendations page for some great ideas on where to stay and what to do…..from the viewpoint of a local!

 Comfortable clothing.
 Period.
 We don’t usually do a lot of walking, but we typically go into the vines to sample the fruit and study the canopy management so closed-toe comfortable shoes are best.
 Many of the roads are unpaved and very dusty in the summertime.
 Shorts and sundresses are perfectly fine and you are not expected to “dress up”… however, business casual or “Sunday brunch” is perfect.

 - How much are tasting fees?

 Tasting fees vary from $10 to $25 per flight.
 A flight is typically a sampling of five or six wines that the winery currently has available or that they feel best showcases their wines.
 Additional fees usually apply for barrel tastings, wines that are pulled from the catalog or vertical tastings.
-Please note, your tasting fees are FREE and included with your tour fee (up to $15 per flight, per person, up to three wineries).
+Please note, your tasting fees are FREE and included with your tour fee.

 - Is tipping expected?

-Tips are always appreciated but never expected.
+Tips are always appreciated.
 You will receive superior professional service and personal attention regardless of gratuity.
 Your satisfaction and positive feedback are the most important issues for us.